What Are Cerebral Palsy Types?

-Each type has their own set of common symptoms.
-However, some children may have symptoms from more than one type of cerebral palsy if they sustain widespread brain damage.
-These children are usually diagnosed with mixed type cerebral palsy.
+Each type has its own set of common symptoms.
+However, some children may have symptoms from more than one type of cerebral palsy if they sustained widespread brain damage.
+These children are usually diagnosed with mixed cerebral palsy.

 Find more information about each type of cerebral palsy below.

 Spastic cerebral palsy is the most common type and affects 77% of all cerebral palsy patients.

 This type is caused by damage to parts of the brain called the motor cortex and the pyramidal tracts.
 The motor cortex sends voluntary movement information from the brain to the muscles, and the pyramidal tracts send information from the motor cortex to the spinal cord.

 Spastic cerebral palsy is characterized by stiff muscles (hypertonia).
 This can lead to jerky, spastic, repeated movements of the limbs (spasticity).